 It turns out that the more a hoarder complained about feeling “not right” about getting rid of something, the stronger the brain activity in those two brain regions.
 Like their brains were saying, “Hey, wait a minute!
 What is wrong with you?
 Why would you EVER try to get rid of anything?!”

-I can relate, so does that make me a deep-down, secret hoarder?
-Just don’t check my closets, okay.
+So does that make me a deep-down, secret hoarder?
+Maybe — just don’t check my closets, okay.

 In another study, scientists determined that the longer you physically hold something, the more value you assign it, and the more difficult time you have letting it go.
 That’s why the brainiacs at Apple let you come into their store and fondle all their technological goodies, or so I’m told.

 So, to summarize, the reason that stuff piles up in your house is because getting rid of it actually hurts.
-I am not going to let this scientific fact stand in my way, however.
+I’m not going to let this scientific fact stand in my way, however.
 I will overcome!
 I will continue to fight this battle over stuff.

 I. Will.
 Win.